insomniacslk/irc-slack/README.md

 ```
 $ ./irc-slack -h
 Usage of ./irc-slack:
+  -D    Enable debug logging of the Slack API
   -H string
         IP address to listen on (default "127.0.0.1")
+  -L string
+        Log level.
+One of [debug info warning error fatal none] (default "info")
+  -P int
+        Pagination value for API calls.
+If 0 or unspecified, use the recommended default (currently 200).
+Larger values can help on large Slack teams
+  -chunk int
+        Maximum size of a line to send to the client.
+Only works for certain reply types (default 512)
+  -d string
+        If set will download attachments to this location
+  -l string
+        If set will overwrite urls to attachments with this prefix and local file name inside the path set with -d
   -p int
         Local port to listen on (default 6666)
   -s string